hungcq/knowledge-repo/information-technology/microservices-patterns/12-deploying-microservices.md

   - Runtime service management: ensure that the desired number of service instances is running at all time
   - Monitoring (aka observability):
     - Provide devs with insight into what their services are doing, including log files & metrics
-    - Alert devs if there is problem
+    - Alert devs if there is a problem
   - Request routing: route user requests to the services
 - How to prevent bugs in new deployment from affecting users: separate deployment from release:
   - Use service mesh feature: rule-based load balancing & traffic routing